ehrbase/documentation/source/03_development/04_docker_images/index.rst

-This part of the documentation explains how to use EHRbase from a Docker container and/or how to create your own EHRbase Docker image.
+This part of the documentation explains how to use EHRbase from a Docker container and/or how to create your own EHRbase and PostgreSQL DB Docker image.

 .. toctree::
-   :name: Getting Started
+   :name: Docker Images
-   :maxdepth: 3
+   :maxdepth: 4

-   00_dockerhub_autobuilds/index
-   01_build_image_locally/index
-   02_using_image/index
+   01_ehrbase/index
+   02_ehrbase_db/index